 “Tripl Stitched wanted some ideas for a small shirt collection, so I began looking at shirts from the 40 and 50s - I love looking at old black and white photographs from the era - and picked up on little details to work into the collection.
 One of the shirts is designed to be worn with a tie and tie-bar for example.
 I collected a series of images I liked to my Pinterest board and then used them to inspire the collection.”

 “I worked closely with Tripl Stitched in the designing of the shirt - its shape, the type of cloth used, the details such as the shape of the collar and such.
 We looked through many swatches of cloth and selected the colors and quality I wanted and they advised me on what changes I should make if I wanted a shirt to be worn with or without a tie.
-I specifically wanted a softish collar that could be worn with a tie, or without and still be comfortable to wear. ”14.
-What do you hope have achieved through your collaboration with Tripl Stitched?
+I specifically wanted a softish collar that could be worn with a tie, or without and still be comfortable to wear. ”

 “I am very happy with how the collaboration came out.
 They understand how I wanted the shirts to look and it was translated to the products in such a successful way.
 I’ve really enjoyed the experience and I hope it will the basis for future collaborations.”